Derived Foliations: Analytification of derived foliations: the GAGA theorem

 \begin{lem} The analytification $\s$-functor

 is an equivalence of $\s$-categories. \end{lem}

-\textit{Proof of the lemma.} This is a simple application of the GAGA theorem for almost perfect complexes of proper derived Artin stack of \cite{port}.
-Indeed, GAGA implies that the analytification $(-)^h : \APerf(X) \to \APerf(X^h)$ is an equivalence (note that $\APerf$ is denoted by $Coh^-$ in \cite{port}).
+\textit{Proof of Lemma \ref{lemauxYES}.} This is a simple application of the GAGA theorem for almost perfect complexes of proper derived Artin stack of \cite{porta}.
+Indeed, GAGA implies that the analytification $(-)^h : \APerf(X) \to \APerf(X^h)$ is an equivalence (note that $\APerf$ is denoted by $Coh^-$ in \cite{porta}).
 We deduce that it also induces an equivalence on the $\s$-categories of $\NN$-graded objects $\APerf^\NN(X) \to \APerf^\NN(X^h)$.
 As this equivalence is moreover an equivalence of symmetric monoidal $\s$-categories, we get an induced equivalence on commutative algebra objects.
 Finally, considering commutative algebra augmented towards $\OO_X$ and $\OO_{X^h}$ we get the statement of the lemma. $\Box$ \\

-In order to deduce the theorem from the lemma we use the Barr-Beck theorem of \cite{HA}.
-Indeed, the forgetful $\s$-functors $C_X \to C_X^o$ and $C_X \to C_{X^h}$ are both monadic.
-The left adjoint to $C_X \to C_X^o$ sends an augmented sheaf of graded algebras $B \to \OO_X$ to $Sym_B(\LL_B[1])$, the graded de Rham algebra of $B$ endowed with its total grading and its natural mixed structure induced by the de Rham differential.
-The weight $0$ part of $Sym_B(\LL_B[1])$ clearly is $\OO_X$, and so we get an object in $C_X$.
+In order to deduce the theorem from the lemma we use the Barr-Beck theorem \cite[Theorem 4.7.3.5]{HA}.
+Indeed, the forgetful $\s$-functors $C_X \to C_X^o$ and $C_X \to C_{X^h}$ are both monadics.
+The left adjoint to $C_X \to C_X^o$ sends an augmented sheaf of graded algebras $B \to \OO_X$ to $Sym_B(\LL_B[1])$, the graded de Rham algebra of $B$ endowed with its total graduation and its natural mixed structure induced by the de Rham differential.
+The weight $0$ part of $Sym_B(\LL_B[1])$ is clearly $\OO_X$, and thus we do get an object in $C_X$.
 Similarly, the forgetful $\s$-functor $C_{X^h} \to C^o_{X^h}$ has a left adjoint given by the graded holomorphic de Rham algebra construction.
-Because cotangent complexes commute with analytification, we have that the commutative square \ref{eq:forgetanalyt} is adjointable and the adjoint square
+Because cotangent complexes commutes with analytification (see Proposition \ref{prop_anpreservesctgtcplxforfoliation}), we have that the commutative square \ref{eq:forgetanalyt} is adjointable and the adjoint square